londonappleadmins/site/_posts/2018-02-17-12th-april-2018-meet-up-treatwell.markdown

   * Holborn Station (Central Line and Picadilly Line)

-The Pub we're aiming for will be The Horse and Wig (formerly The Fulwood) - https://www.facebook.com/thehorseandwigpub
+The Pub we're aiming for will be [The Horse and Wig (formerly The Fulwood)](https://www.facebook.com/thehorseandwigpub)